rpdelaney/l4d2-tourney-rules/rules.md

 ### 3.4 Banned players

-Any player with a ban on the SirPlease sourcebans may not participate in the tournament with their banned account, nor with any alternate account.
-Any match played with a banned player will be overturned to a forfeit loss and their team may be suspended from the tournament.

 Any player with an indefinite ban on the SirPlease sourcebans may not participate in the tournament with their banned account, nor with any alternate account.
 Any match played with a banned player is a forfeit loss, and their